kevinohara80/apex-bug/README.md

 ## Other Things to Include in your Issue

+Include the following details when applicable

 * API versions affected
 * Debug logs
 * Screenshots
 * Exception details

+## Issue closure

+Issues may be closed for any of the following reasons

+* The issue is acknowledged on the [Known Issues](https://success.salesforce.com/issues_index) site.
+* The issue is resolved
+* The issue submission doesn't provide enough detail
+* The issue isn't reproducable by any other community member
+* The issue isn't clear or lacks detail
+* The submitter isn't responding to questions

 ## Help